 where $\Lambda(\Gamma_1)$ denotes the limit set of $\Gamma_1$ and From Patterson Sullivan theory, the Hausdorff dimension of $\Lambda(\Gamma_1)$ equals to the critical exponent $\delta(\Gamma_1)$ of $\Gamma_1$.
 As a consequence of the above identification, the Hausdorff dimension of $\mathcal{M}(g_1,g_2)=\Omega$ is

 \end{proof}

 We thank Islam Mitul for discussing properties of convex cocompact manifolds with us.
-We also thank Sami Douba for pointing out to us the following fact. \begin{remark} Compared with Corollary \ref{cor,RigidityTopEntropy} and Theorem \ref{thm, EmtpyInterior}, the above example shows that even when the marked length spectra of $g_1$ and $g_2$ are not proportional, the topological entropy of the Mather set $h_{top}(\phi^{g_1},\mathcal{M}(g_1,g_2))$ can be arbitrarily close to $h_{top}(\phi^{g_1})=1$ and the Hausdorff dimension of $ Hd(\mathcal{M}(g_1,g_2))$ can be arbitrarily close to the Hausdorff dimension of the full unit tangent bundle by taking hyperbolic metrics $g_1$ so that the lengths of the separating simple closed $g_1$-geodesics $\gamma_0^{g_1}$ go to zero (i.e. pinching the hyperbolic surface to a cusped case). \end{remark}
+We also thank Sami Douba for pointing out to us the following fact. \begin{remark} Compared with Corollary \ref{cor,RigidityTopEntropy} and Theorem \ref{thm, EmtpyInterior}, the above example shows that even when the marked length spectra of $g_1$ and $g_2$ are not proportional, the topological entropy of the Mather set $h_{top}(\phi^{g_1},\mathcal{M}(g_1,g_2))$ can be arbitrarily close to $h_{top}(\phi^{g_1})=1$ and the Hausdorff dimension $ Hd(\mathcal{M}(g_1,g_2))$ can be arbitrarily close to the Hausdorff dimension of the full unit tangent bundle by taking hyperbolic metrics $g_1$.This is achieved by choosing hyperbolic metrics $g_1$ for which the lengths of the separating simple closed $g_1$-geodesics $\gamma_0^{g_1}$ tend to zero; equivalently, by pinching the hyperbolic surface toward a cusped case. \end{remark}

 We notice that the conditions in Theorem \ref{GK, geodesicLamination} and arguments in Lemma 5.2 of \cite{GK17} based on triangle comparison theorems are not necessary conditions for $E(g_1,g_2)$ to be a maximally stretched geodesic lamination.
 We have further discussion of related phenomena in Appendix \ref{appendix, C}.